Bias Incident Response Team (BIRT)

 The Bias Incident Response Team (BIRT) convenes to ensure that affected parties and others have access to appropriate support and to assist the College a coordinated campus response to bias-related incidents and situations that may impact campus climate.
 The primary functions of BIRT are to respond, support and communicate to the campus when an incident warrants.
 While the core team meets immediately after an incident report, the broader BIRT resource meets periodically to discuss trends, campus impacts, and may suggest other campus responses.

-• Dwayne Moser, Dean of Academic Affairs
+- Dwayne Moser, Dean of Academic Affairs

-• James Birks, Counseling and Psychological Services/Student Health and Wellness Center
+- James Birks, Counseling and Psychological Services/Student Health and Wellness Center

-• Karen Hill, Vice President of Human Resources and Development
+- Karen Hill, Vice President of Human Resources and Development

-When BIRT receives a report, the content is reviewed by core team members to determine if factors of race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, veteran status, or age are present and if there is evidence or information pointing to possible bias.
-BIRT also considers the impact of a behavior and spoken or written expression on individuals, groups or the campus community that may not reach the level of a bias incident, but has an impact or potential impact on campus climate.
+When BIRT receives a report, the content is reviewed by core team members to determine if factors of race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, veteran status, or age are present and if evidence or information is pointing to possible bias.
+BIRT also considers the impact of a behavior and spoken or written expression on individuals, groups, or the campus community that may not reach the level of a bias incident, but has an impact or potential impact on campus climate.

 Confidentiality vs. Transparency